Alcohol Intolerance: Symptoms, Causes and Treatment

 Alcohol intolerance can be caused by anything that affects the function of alcohol dehydrogenase.
 Incorrect function in alcohol dehydrogenase enzymes can be caused by factors including:

 Genetic alcohol intolerance is inherited from one’s parents and caused by a mutation in the gene that the body uses to create alcohol dehydrogenase.
 This condition is most common in those of Asian descent but can affect anyone, regardless of their ethnic background.
 This genetic condition will cause alcohol intolerance throughout a person’s life.

 Alcohol Intolerance as a Result of Disease

-Certain diseases can affect how well alcohol dehydrogenase functions.
-Hodgkin’s lymphoma, ovarian cancer, breast cancer and other diseases can all cause a sudden onset of alcohol intolerance in those who never before experienced difficulty drinking.
-The sudden development of alcohol intolerance does not necessarily mean that a new disease is present.
-However, a person in this situation should still seek medical attention to ensure that a health problem has not recently developed.
+Alcohol intolerance with these conditions is rare but can occur.
+The sudden development of alcohol intolerance does not always mean a new disease is present.
+However, a person in this situation should still seek medical attention to ensure a health problem has not developed.

 Alcohol Intolerance as a Result of Medications

 Certain medications can create alcohol intolerance by inhibiting the action of alcohol dehydrogenase.
 The most common medicines that create this side effect include: